Skip to content

 php

-public function GetUserEmail(int $userId): string
+public function GetUserEmail(int $userId): array

 {